Managing your availability through your Connectivity provider

 Read this article if you’d like to learn more about how pricing and availability can bring your more business.
 To learn more about how availability can help you recover from low booking periods, check out this guide.

-- Deciding on a channel manager
+- Managing rates on your channel manager

 - Closing availability on rooms or units when using a channel manager